Estimated reading time: 5 minutes

 - And how much time you commit to the company

-Regarding the first stipulation, until you’re LLC begins to turn a profit, you can still receive your full amount of unemployment.
-But once you begin turning a profit, the level of profit will reduce how much money you receive in unemployment.
+Regarding the first stipulation, until you’re LLC begins to turn a profit, you can still receive your full amount of unemployment insurance benefits.
+But once you begin turning a profit, the level of profit will reduce how much money you receive in unemployment benefits.

 As for the next point (your time commitment to the company), some states require you to be available for part-time or full-time work to continue receiving unemployment.
 They may even ask for evidence that you’ve been looking for work.